RaghuRam2005/thyroid-disease-prediction/readme.md

 The data used is available in kaggle: [Thyroid Dataset](https://www.kaggle.com/datasets/yasserhessein/thyroid-disease-data-set) <br>

 ### Information about model:
-In this model, I will predict two thyroid conditions and if a person have thyroid or not.
+In this model, I will predict two thyroid conditions and if a person have thyroid or not, and also predict the hyperthyroid condition.
 So this model is muliclass classification model.
 Algorithms used:
 1. Decision Trees
 2. Logistic Regression